hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/reference/options/index.md

 <p><img src="record-fields-009.png" class="img-fluid d-block" width=410 loading="lazy"></p>

-A *transform* function is the bridge between raw data and display data for a field:
+A *transform* function is part of the bridge between raw data and display data for a field:

 ``` js nonum
 new HHDataList({